-- Ensure A350 XWB smooth entry into service with first customers; ramp-up production in line with target rate of 10 per month in 4 years; - First delivery of A320neo by Q4 2015; - Validate design and advance industrial process for A330neo; - Secure a smooth industrial transition between A330ceo and neo versions; - ▶ Deliver extended range A330 242t to first customers.
+- Ensure A350 XWB smooth entry-into-service with first customers; ramp-up production in line with target rate of 10 per month in 4 years. - First delivery of A320neo by the fourth quarter of 2015. - Validate design and advance industrial process for A330neo. - Secure a smooth industrial transition between A330ceo and neo versions. - Deliver extended range A330 242 tonne to first customers.